What are the Different Ways to Edit a Book?

 It is the final stage in a book editing process.
 A proof-reader is the last editor who reviews the book after it is formatted and designed.
 They look for spelling errors, correct usage of punctuations and missing words or phrases.
 They also check for unwanted space and take a final review of the overall layout.
 They primarily look for minor errors and correct them before publishing.
 Suitable for editing all types of books.

 It’s a common practice to keep alpha and beta readers, who point out plot holes, comment on the characters and stories as a whole.
 Their opinion gives the writer an idea of the audience reception and helps in improving the draft.
 This in no way replaces the editorial requirement, but only provides necessary input regarding reception.

-For a self-publishing author, an essential element you should bring to your project is the perspective.
-While collaborating with editors, it is also immensely imperative to make your goal and intention clear, to yield the best result.
+For a self-published author, an essential element you should bring to your project is the perspective.
+While collaborating with editors, it is imperative to make your goal and intention clear, in order to yield the best result.
 The editing process works in a hierarchy, moving from larger structural and content issues to more minute details and errors.
 This ensures the manuscript is thoroughly free of any errors.
 The editor’s main job is to make the writer aware of the errors or suggestions in their manuscript and correct them.
 They give a professional critique on their work, but it is entirely up to the author to reject any criticisms or be selective in accepting suggestions since it ultimately depends on the writer as to what they want to present to the reader.